-Katerina Mertikas (née Patrinos) was born in Tripoli, Greece in 1957 and is now a permanent resident of Ottawa, Canada.
+Katerina Mertikas emigrated to Canada in the 1960's and is now a permanent resident of Ottawa, Canada.
 Her highly stylized art leaves one with a smile which is much like Katerina's optimistic, happy character.
 Her husband and two daughters are often the inspiration behind many of her paintings.

 Katerina paints childhood's fleeting and precious moments, hoping that in each painting someone may recognize themselves in their past or perhaps see their children enjoying their day.
 This truly naïve painter creates spontaneously and freely out of the urgings of the heart.
 The originality and poetic immediacy of such work delight the unconscious sincerity with which private fantasies have been expressed.
 Katerina fits the profile of a painter who invents a new reality.
 She alludes to the world around her by projecting her own ideas and visions rather than simply copying the surroundings.